zephyrproject-rtos/zephyr/boards/microchip/pic32cxsg41_cult/doc/index.rst

 ========

 The PIC32CXSG41 MCU has 8 SERCOM based I2Cs.
-On the Microchip PIC32CXSG41 Curiosity Ultra, SERCOM7 is connected to a AT24MAC402 EEPROM and a ATECC508A Crypto Authentication device.
+On the Microchip PIC32CXSG41 Curiosity Ultra, SERCOM7 is connected to a AT24MAC402 EEPROM.

 Programming and Debugging
 *************************